RESOURCES FOR JOURNALISTS SEEKING THERAPY

 Directory of Therapists Trained to Work with Journalists

-Therapists listed in the JTSN Therapist Directory are experienced trauma clinicians who have also completed a 6-month Dart Center training program on treating journalists with occupation-related stress and trauma.
+Therapists listed in the JTSN Therapist Directory are experienced trauma clinicians who have previously completed a 6-month Global Center training program on treating journalists with occupation-related stress and trauma.

 THERAPIST DIRECTORY